briancroxall/borderwaters/README.md

 - [tqdm](https://github.com/tqdm/tqdm)
 - [XpdfReader](https://www.xpdfreader.com/index.html)

+Since the work was done across multiple years, particular versions of dependencies were not tracked throughout the project.
+Python 3 was used throughout.

 # Folders
 ## [`1get_data/`](1get_data/)
 As mentioned above, the bulk of our data came from JSTOR (metadata as `.xml` and articles as `.txt`); Duke UP provided additional data for _American Literature_ (metadata as `.xml` and articles as `.pdf`).
 Since these two datasets were provided to us directly, no work was necessary.